titobsala/Raska/README.md

 - Block task completion until dependencies are satisfied

 ### ⚡ **Power User Features**
+- **NEW**: Interactive TUI mode with comprehensive project management dashboard
 - **NEW**: Bulk operations (complete, tag, prioritize, set phases for multiple tasks)
 - **NEW**: Export capabilities (JSON, CSV, HTML) with filtering and phase information
 - **NEW**: Configuration system with user and project-specific settings